prinx/dotenv/README.md

 ***Note**: By default the package looks for the `.env` file into your project root folder (actually, the folder that contains the `vendor` directory in which the package has been installed).
 But you can decide to change where to search the `.env`.*

 ## Details on retrieving environment variables
+> These are just additional details on all the info seen above.
 There are two ways of getting the environment variables: using the `env()` function directly or using the main package class.

 ### Using the `env()` function